erikajoh/slidingtilepuzzle/README.md

-# Puzzle - Programming Assignments Private Repository
+# Puzzle - Programming Assignments Repository
 ### Student Information
   + Name: Erika Johnson
   + USC Email: erikajoh@usc.edu
-  + USC ID: 3892385661

 ### Compile & Run Instructions
 The grader should use the following procedure to compile and run the code: